primus-labs/phala-cloud/docs/api-deployment-guide.md

 #### Method 2: Direct KMS API Access

-You can obtain the encryption public key directly from the KMS service:
+You can get the encryption public key directly from the KMS service:

 **Endpoint:** `POST /prpc/KMS.GetAppEnvEncryptPubKey`